kshitij-p/chatgpt-writer-demo/README.md

 1. Refactor the ui components to be more modular - similar to shadcn (a personal preference, since I believe that its the simplest way to write UI while allowing for easy one-off modifications)
+1. Add a toasts system or some way to notify the user if the API response fails.
+   In this demo a static response is returned but a real app would make an API call that can fail and if it fails silently then thats bad UX.